 ALLY INVEST SECURITIES LLC (“Ally Invest”) DOES NOT PROMOTE DAY-TRADING.
 If a customer engages in day trading, the following rules apply.

-Customers are considered as engaging in Pattern Day Trading if they execute four or more stock or options day-trades within a five-day period in a margin account.
+Customers are considered as engaging in Pattern Day Trading if they execute four or more stock or options day-trades within five business days in a margin account.

 Minimum Account Equity